postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 * **JSON** - The file must be formatted as an array of key-value pairs.
 The key corresponds to a variable name, and the value will be used for that variable when running the monitored collection.

-To upload a data file, use the **Select File** button to locate and open your CSV or JSON file.
+To upload a data file, select **Select File** to locate and open your CSV or JSON file.
 Postman will use the data file when running your monitor.

 > **How do I use data variables in requests and scripts?** In requests (URLs, parameters, headers, authorization, and body), use double curly braces around your variable name, for example: `{{variable}}`.
 In pre-request scripts and test scripts, use `pm.iterationData` to access and manipulate variables.
 Learn more about [using variables](/docs/sending-requests/variables/#using-variables) and [using pm.iterationData methods](/docs/writing-scripts/script-references/postman-sandbox-api-reference/#using-data-variables-in-scripts).